locustio/locust/docs/tasksets.rst

 For this purpose, Locust provides the TaskSet class.
 It is a collection of tasks that will be executed much like the ones declared directly on a User class.

-If the TaskSet has its own wait_time defined, it will be used between the tasks inside it, otherwise it will inherit the one from the User.

 .. note::

     TaskSets are an advanced feature and only rarely useful.
 A lot of the time, you're better off